DeckardHoliday/AudioLibraryTrackSheetGenerator/README.md

 `node index.js your-directory-path`

-The directory path should be the path to the inside of the folder containing all your audio files.
+The directory path should be the path inside of the folder containing all your audio files.

 ## Format
 The script formats your CSV as seen below: